maennchen/ZipStream-PHP/guides/Options.rst

     $zip = new ZipStream(
         // Define output stream
-        // (argument is eiter a resource or implementing
+        // (argument is either a resource or implementing
         // `Psr\Http\Message\StreamInterface`)
         //
         // Setup with `psr/http-message` & `guzzlehttp/psr7` dependencies